Although your doctor may not offer an HIV test as part of your routine prenatal care,

 it's a good idea to have one.
 If you have any risk factors for HIV infection,

-your health professional may want to give you a second test later in your
+your doctor may want to give you a second test later in your

 If you or your partner has ever had unprotected sex (or